InceptionTime: Finding AlexNet for Time Series Classification: Experiments:

 The pairwise accuracy plot in \figurename~\ref{fig:plot-inception-vs-resnet} compares \ourmethod{} to a model we call ResNet(5), which is an ensemble of 5 different ResNet networks~\citep{IsmailFawaz2019deep}.
 We found that \ourmethod{} showed a significant improvement over its neural network competitor, the previous best deep learning ensemble for TSC.
-Specifically, our results show a Win/Tie/Loss of 53/7/25 in favor of \ourmethod{} against ResNet(5) with a $p$-value $<0.01$, suggesting the significant gain in performance is mainly due to improvements in our proposed Inception network architecture.
-Interestingly, we found that \ourmethod{} showed a huge improvement in accuracy compared to ResNet on the DiatomSizeReduction dataset.
-Further investigations showed that the main improvement is from using a batch size larger than 1 (which is the case for the ResNet model for this specific dataset).
-Therefore we cannot attribute the improvement on DiatomSizeReduction to our novel architecture, nevertheless, the results over all 85 datasets suggest that \ourmethod{} improves significantly the accuracy of deep learning models for TSC.
+Specifically, our results show a Win/Tie/Loss of 54/8/23 in favor of \ourmethod{} against ResNet(5) with a $p$-value $<0.01$, suggesting the significant gain in performance is mainly due to improvements in our proposed Inception network architecture.
+Additionally, in order to have a fair comparison between ResNet(5) and \ourmethod{}, we fixed the batch size of ResNet to 64 -- equal to the default value used for \ourmethod{}.
+This would further highlight that the improvement is mainly due to the architectural design of our proposed network, and not due to some other optimization hyperparameter such as the batch size.
+Finally, we would like to note that when using the original batch size value proposed by~\cite{wang2017time} for ResNet, we observed similar results: \ourmethod{} was significantly better than the original ResNet(5) with a Win/Tie/Loss of 53/7/25.

 In order to better understand the effect of the randomness on the accuracy of our neural networks, we present in \figurename~\ref{fig:cd-diagram-ensembles} the critical difference diagram of different \ourmethod{}($x$) ensembles with $x\in \{1,2,5,10,20,30\}$ denoting the number of individual networks in the ensemble.
 Note that \ourmethod{}(1) is equivalent to a single Inception network and \ourmethod{} is equivalent to \ourmethod{}(5).
 By observing \figurename~\ref{fig:cd-diagram-ensembles} we notice how there is no significant improvement when $x\ge5$, which is why we chose to use an ensemble of size 5, to minimize the classifiers' training time.